oat-sa/taohub-articles/articles/Frontend/Architecture/good-practices.md

 The events model allows to add namespaces for purposes of scoping events.
 However, each events system have its own specificities.
 Usually namespaces are applied by the event listeners, in order to group events under a same context, making it easier to manage them.
-For instance this give the ability to remove all events listened for a specific context, without altering other listeners.
+For instance this gives the ability to remove all events listened for a specific context, without altering other listeners.

 Where this become a little more complex is when the namespace is applied upon